Connecticut Group Health Insurance & Employee Benefits Programs

 • Unemployment Plans

-• Connecticut large group health insurance
+• Connecticut large corporate healthcare assurance

-Types of Connecticut health insurance
+Types of Medical Benefits in Connecticut

 A PPO (Preferred Provider Organization) is a network of healthcare service providers that subscribers can access through referrals from a primary care physician.
 Typically, a PPO will offer a selection of doctors, hospitals, and other services within a geographic area.
-With a PPO, your employees can choose to obtain care from a doctor not included in the network, but if they do, the cost will be greater.
+With a PPO, your workers can choose to obtain care from a doctor not included in the network, but if they do, the cost will be greater.

 In contrast, with an HMO, the subscribers must use the doctors and medical institutions included in the plan.